 The embassy, which will open with an initial staff of 50 people, will be housed in part of a pre-existing American visa-and-passport facility, according to the AP.

-Today (Dec.
-5) President Trump declared his intent to recognize Jerusalem as the Israeli capital, and he is expected to announce tomorrow (Dec.
-6) whether the U.S. Embassy will relocate to Jerusalem from its current location in Tel Aviv, the New York Times reported.
+President Trump first declared his intent to recognize Jerusalem as the Israeli capital in December.
+At that time, he also announced that the U.S. Embassy would be relocated to Jerusalem, from its current location in Tel Aviv, the New York Times reported.

-PA President Mahmoud Abbas told Trump in a phone call that this decision could derail the delicate peace processes underway between Israel and Palestine, and could carry "grave consequences" for the future stability of the region and for "the world at large," according to the Palestine News Agency (PNA).
+When Trump was considering the decision last year, PA President Mahmoud Abbas told him in a phone call that this decision could derail the delicate peace processes underway between Israel and Palestine, and could carry "grave consequences" for the future stability of the region and for "the world at large," according to the Palestine News Agency (PNA).
 [The Holy Land: 7 Amazing Archaeological Finds]

-Trump's announcement drew criticism from international leaders, with Jordan's King Abdullah II warning that moving the U.S. Embassy "will undermine the efforts of the American administration to resume the peace process and fuel the feelings of Muslims and Christians," the New York Times reported.
+Trump's announcement drew criticism from international leaders at the time, with Jordan's King Abdullah II warning that moving the U.S. Embassy "will undermine the efforts of the American administration to resume the peace process and fuel the feelings of Muslims and Christians," the New York Times reported.

 Turkish President Recep Tayyip Erdogan also expressed dismay at Trump's decision, threatening to sever diplomatic ties with Israel should the U.S. recognize Jerusalem as the capital, and French President Emmanuel Macron cautioned that Jerusalem's status would be best decided by Israelis and Palestinians, according to Al Jazeera.

 Israel's supreme court and parliament are housed in Jerusalem, making it Israel's legislative and judicial capital, while the city of Ramallah is the current seat of the PA government.
 But Palestinian officials hold firm that "there will be no Palestinian state without East Jerusalem as its capital," PNA representatives said in a statement.